 - You can use scholarships and other aid towards your personal expenses if you’ve covered your tuition and fees, room and board, books and supplies, and transportation.

 Before you consider taking out loans to cover your personal expenses, be sure to apply to scholarships and consider work-study or a part-time job.

 Tip: We recommend that you not work more than 20 hours per week, as this can make managing your academics challenging.
 Aim to work between 10-15 hours per week.

 How will expenses be different this year due to Covid-19?

 While the expenses themselves may not change, the options you have in accessing funds or lowering your budget for personal expenses could be different.
 Here are a few options for decreasing your personal expenses.

-Hint: If your actual personal expenses are significantly higher than what is listed on your financial aid award, you may be able to request an adjustment to your budget.
+Tip: If your actual expenses are significantly higher than what is listed on your financial aid award, you may be able to request an adjustment to your budget.
 Contact your financial aid office to see if they can adjust your budget and increase your financial aid eligibility.